In PowerShell, administrative tasks are generally performed by cmdlets, which are specialized .NET classes implementing a particular operation.

 to perform and how you can accomplish this through PowerShell.

-Configuring network settings, settings security on files and folders, managing Active Directory.
+Configuring network settings, implementing security on files and folders, managing Active Directory.

 - File Shares